 Fellow Since 2001

-This profile was prepared when Carol Shapiro was elected to the Ashoka Fellowship in 2001.
+This description of Carol Shapiro's work was prepared when Carol Shapiro was elected to the Ashoka Fellowship in 2001.

 The New Idea